Bloch sphere: Rotations about a general axis

 If $\hat{n} = (n_x, n_y, n_z)$ is a real unit vector in three dimensions, the rotation of the Bloch sphere about this axis is given by:

-An interesting thing to note is that this expression is identical under relabelling to the extended Euler formula for quaternions.
+An interesting thing to note is that this expression is identical under relabelling to the extended Euler formula for pure imaginary quaternions.

 Derivation of the Bloch rotation generator

 Ballentine presents an intuitive derivation for the infinitesimal unitary transformation.
 This is important for understanding why the rotations of Bloch spheres are exponentials of linear combinations of Pauli matrices.
 Hence a brief treatment on this is given here.
 A more complete description in a quantum mechanical context can be found here.

 Consider a family of unitary operators $U$ representing a rotation about some axis.
 Since the rotation has one degree of freedom, the operator acts on a field of scalars $S$ such that: